kg-construct/rml-lv/spec/section/records.md

 </aside>

-In this example, the XPath expression `/People/Person` is used as [iterator](http://w3id.org/rml/core/spec#dfn-iterator).
-The sequence of records it defines are the `Person` nodes on the first level in the document that have string representations
+In this example, the XPath expression `/People/Person` is used as <!-- TODO core or io, dependent on https://github.com/kg-construct/rml-lv/issues/7 and https://github.com/kg-construct/rml-lv/issues/14-->[iterator](http://w3id.org/rml/core/spec#dfn-iterator).
+The sequence of [=records=] it defines are the `Person` nodes on the first level in the document that have string representations

 ```xml
 <Person name="cindy">